 To make an appointment with Nikki Crossman please choose Online Booking or call M1 Psychology Loganholme on (07) 3067 9129.

 My goal as a psychologist is to help my clients identify and overcome the barriers that are standing in the way of what they want to achieve, whether that be in their personal or professional life.
 Everyone has a different idea of what is important to them and what they want to get out of seeing a psychologist, so it’s important that we work together to identify an appropriate approach to meet your individual needs.

-And if you read that, and are now thinking about how you don’t know what’s important to you, or what would make your life more meaningful, don’t worry!
-What we think is important to us is an ever changing and evolving process, and often requires us to re-evaluate as we get older, change jobs, experience a serious injury, retire from a sport, graduate from high school, lose interest in a hobby, or whatever it may be.
-If you’re not sure what is important to you or what you want to work towards, finding out can become part of the process.
+And if you read that and are now thinking that you don’t know what’s important to you, or what you really want to get out of seeing a psychologist, don’t worry!
+What is important to us is constantly changing and evolving, and often requires us to re-evaluate as we get older, change jobs, experience a serious injury, retire from a sport, graduate from high school, lose interest in a hobby, or whatever it may be.
+If you’re not sure what is important to you or what you want to work towards, we can figure it as we go.

-I have been drawn to working predominantly with adults, and am interested in working with people experiencing a range of concerns including:
+I primarily work with adults, and am interested in working with people experiencing a range of concerns including:

 - Sleep problems;

 - Anxiety – including panic attacks, handling competition nerves and performance anxiety;

 - Injury rehabilitation;